Salesforce Flow permissions update

 • 12 October 2024

-To find out details of when your org will be upgraded, go to Salesforce Trust
+To find out details of when Salesforce will upgrade your org, go to Salesforce Trust

 Is there an impact on Sage People?